cloudoperators/.github/profile/README.md

 <a href="https://github.com/cloudoperators"><img align="left" width="150" height="170" src="https://raw.githubusercontent.com/cloudoperators/.github/main/assets/greenhouse.svg"></a>

-In addressing the intricacies of cloud management, we proudly present Greenhouse.
+In addressing the intricacies of cloud management, we proudly present **Greenhouse**.

 Greenhouse is a cloud operations platform designed to streamline and simplify the management of a large-scale, distributed infrastructure.